Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

-\textbf{Logits-based.} These algorithms primarily focus on the predictions of neural networks, particularly on Logits, which are the results of the neural network's output layer.
+\textbf{Logits-based.} These methods detect OOD samples by analyzing the logits (raw outputs before softmax) from the neural network’s final layer.
 Logits typically represent the model's confidence or probability for each category.
-LogitNorm ~\citep{wei2022mitigating} proposes a method using logit normalization to enforce a constant vector norm on logits during training to mitigate issues of model overconfidence.
-Similarly, UE-NL ~\citep{huang2023uncertainty}, derived from Bayesian networks, normalizes logits while simultaneously learning embeddings and uncertainty scores.
-It adjusts the learning intensity between samples during training, rendering the learning process robust.
-DML ~\citep{zhang2023decoupling} challenges the potential hindrance to OOD detection performance.
-Drawing on empirical insights, DML enhances OOD detection performance by decoupling logits and balancing individual components, thereby mitigating the impact of each attribute on the results.
-It enhances OOD detection performance by decoupling logits and scenario MaxNorm as a parameter, thereby balancing the influence of each attribute on the outcome.
+LogitNorm ~\citep{wei2022mitigating} uses logit normalization to enforce a constant vector norm on logits during training to mitigate issues of model overconfidence.
+UE-NL~\citep{huang2023uncertainty} leverages Bayesian principles to jointly learn embeddings and uncertainty scores, normalizing logits to improve robustness in OOD detection.
+DML~\citep{zhang2023decoupling} further advances this area by decoupling logits and balancing key components, thereby mitigating attribute interference and enhancing detection performance.

-\textbf{OOD Synthesis.} In the task of OOD detection, it is theoretically believed that incorporating the features of OOD data during model training can enhance the OOD detection performance.
-Due to the challenges in acquiring distribution information for OOD samples, some methods employ ID data to estimate the distribution of OOD data.
-This is done to simulate the scenario in which a model encounters OOD data in real-world situations.
+\textbf{OOD Synthesis.} In the task of OOD detection, incorporating the features of OOD data during model training can enhance the OOD detection performance by allowing the model to better recognize and differentiate OOD data.
+Due to the challenges in acquiring distribution information for OOD samples, some methods employ ID data to estimate the distribution of OOD data, simulating real-world scenarios where a model encounters OOD data, as shown in Fig.~\ref{fig:Training} (c).